KyleAMathews/docker-nginx/README.md

 docker-nginx
 ============

 A simple Nginx image for Docker to serve static websites.
-It will serve anything in the directory `/var/www`.
+It will serve anything in the `/var/www` directory.

-You'll need to use a `Dockerfile` to build an image with your site in it.
+To build a Docker image for your site, you'll need to create a `Dockerfile`.
 For example, if your site is in a directory called `src/`, you could create this `Dockerfile`:

     FROM kyma/nginx
     ADD src/ /var/www